Working Around Water

 Works conducted along the foreshore of Boundary Bay, Westham Island, and Roberts Bank may be subject to Federal review by the Department of Fisheries and Oceans under the Fisheries Act.
 View more information on the Fisheries Act requirements.

-If the land (or buildings) you are currently developing were used for industrial or commercial activity, provincial law requires that a site profile must be submitted along with the following applications:
+If the land (or buildings) you own is or was used for a specified industrial or commercial activity described in the Contaminated Sites Regulation, then provincial law requires that a Site Disclosure Statement must be submitted to Delta if you are applying for:

-The purpose of a Site Profile is to identify potentially-contaminated land and require clean-up by the responsible persons to standards appropriate for the use of the land.
-For more information and a copy of the site profile form, please go to the Government of British Columbia's Ministry of Environment Land Remediation web page.
+The purpose of a Site Disclosure Statement is to identify potentially-contaminated land and require remediation by the responsible persons to standards appropriate for the use of the land.
+For more information and a copy of the Site Disclosure Statement form, please go to the Government of British Columbia's Ministry of Environment Contaminated Site Identification web page.